 5 Super Cool Things to Check Out in the Catskills

-We bring you the hideout of renegades, the birthplace of American Art, and one man’s ode to self.
+We bring you breathtaking hikes, the birthplace of American Art, and one man’s ode to self.
 We bring you the Great Northern Catskills of Greene County.

-Highest cascading waterfall in New York State, check.
+Magnificent waterfall hikes, check.
 The place where America’s first artistic expression was invented, check.
 Epic views, double check.
-Crusty old Dutch dudes, yep.
-Read on to discover the Catskills coolest places to visit this fall.
+Read on to discover the coolest places in the Great Northern Catskills.

 Who hasn’t heard of this little Dutch curmudgeon?
 He’s fictional of course, but who doesn’t admire his work ethic?
 I mean, the man got to bond with some historically accurate ghosts over what we’re sure was delicious mead, take a 20-year nap, and awaken to find he missed a particularly brutal war.
 Genius.
 And, Henry Hudson was a king at nine pins, or so we’re led to believe, so Rip probably had quite a bit of fun watching the ghostly game.
 Anyway, you can visit the place where Rip laid his fictional head.
 It’s called the Kaaterskill Clove, and it’s quite a breathtaking sight.
 Maybe he was so overwhelmed by the beauty surrounding him, he passed out.
 Maybe the legend of Rip Van Winkle is nothing more than a sheepish attempt to disguise Rip’s romantic tendency toward fainting at the sight of evergreen landscapes?
 It’s a mystery.
 Check out the Kaaterskill Clove Experience to see where Rip RIP-ed – if only semi-permanently – and a whole host of top-notch attractions and hiking spots.

-From 1823 to 1963 the Catskill Mountain House stood atop the Catskill High Peaks, overlooking the glorious Catskill mountains and vast blue sky.
-A massive structure with gorgeous white columns bordering an expansive green lawn, people came far and wide to visit the popular destination.
-The nearby Grand Hotel also became a world-famous vacation spot that attracted business tycoons, artists, and Presidents.
+From 1823 to 1963 the Catskill Mountain House stood atop the Catskill High Peaks, overlooking the glorious Catskill Mountains and vast blue sky.
+A massive structure with gorgeous white columns bordering an expansive green lawn, people came from far and wide to visit the popular destination.
+The nearby Grand Hotel also became a world-famous vacation spot that attracted business tycoons, artists, and presidents.

-The Catskill Mountain House Site is the eighth stop on the Hudson River School Art Trail Stop.
+The Catskill Mountain House Site is the eighth stop on the Hudson River School Art Trail.
 This renowned art trail allows you to walk in the footsteps of several pioneering American landscape artists as you immerse yourself in artistic history.